Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Due to the success of his presenting work, he was offered work with ITV on the show World of Sport, where he became a fan favourite with his witty anecdotes.

-However, Derek decided to step down in 2012 due to him needing surgery to remove a tumour in the bowel.
+However, Derek decided to step down in 2012 due to his needing surgery to remove a tumour in the bowel.
 He recovered and decided to permanently stand down from his role in October of the same year.

 Jerry Hannon